CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

     "friendly_msg": "Good!", // (optional) message when the monster is programmed properly and it's friendly.
     "place_randomly": true, // if true: places the monster randomly around the player, if false: let the player decide where to put it (default: false)
     "skills": [ "unarmed", "throw" ], // (optional) array of skill IDs.
 Higher skill level means more likely to place a friendly monster.
-    "moves": 60 // how many move points the action takes.
+    "moves": 60, // how many move points the action takes.
+    "is_pet": false // specifies if the spawned monster is a pet.
+The monster will only spawn as a pet if it is spawned as friendly, hostile monsters will never be pets.
+In order to be a pet that can be played with, the monster additionally needs to have the CANPLAY flag, however.
 },
 "use_action": {
     "type": "place_npc", // place npc of specific class on the map